Updated July 13

 Please share the status of your business with us!
-As the Province transitions to Phase 3 of BC’s Restart Plan, Vancouver Island North Tourism will be going back into market with messaging to encourage locals and BC residents to visit our region.
+With the Province’s move to Phase 3 of BC’s Restart Plan, Vancouver Island North Tourism is going back into market with messaging to encourage locals and BC residents to visit our region.
 We know that things are going to look different this summer.
 Our goal is to provide current information to potential visitors that will help them plan appropriately and so they know what to expect when they arrive.

 We would appreciate you contacting us with the following information: